 Christians! are you content with that?

-Besides, Mr. M. lays down in principle that which I maintained in my argument with our brother Rochat, now at rest. &#8220;We are,&#8221; says he, &#8220;members of the universal| Church and of the local church by the very fact of our Christianity.&#8221;
+Besides, Mr. M. lays down in principle that which I maintained in my argument with our brother Rochat, now at rest.
+"We are," says he, "members of the universal¦ Church and of the local church by the very fact of our Christianity."

-Immediately after that, Mr. M. gives us a justification of sects, and an apology for the destruction of local unity, which he holds as of slight account, just as he has put aside the body of Christ. &#8220;Let this manifestation,&#8221; says he, &#8220;be made by a single faithful assembly, or by many assemblies having different surnames, but having full liberty of mutual communion as a body, it comes to the same thing.
-That church or aggregate of those churches forms the manifestation of the Church of God in that place.&#8221;
+Immediately after that, Mr. M. gives us a justification of sects, and an apology for the destruction of local unity, which he holds as of slight account, just as he has put aside the body of Christ.
+"Let this manifestation," says he, "be made by a single faithful assembly, or by many assemblies having different surnames, but having full liberty of mutual communion as a body, it comes to the same thing.
+That church or aggregate of those churches forms the manifestation of the Church of God in that place."